 How they work: Beneficial (or predatory) nematodes are naturally occurring organisms and are not harmful to humans, pets, wildlife, birds, soil, earthworms, water sources, or the atmosphere.
-They are safe and legal on all crops.
+They are safe and legal to use on all crops in Canada.
 The nematodes migrate through the soil, finding insect larvae by detecting either a slight increase in temperature or a release of methane gas.
 The microscopic infective juveniles enter the larvae and multiply and release bacteria that eventually kill the host.
 The nematodes feed on the bacteria and the decomposing host tissue where they reproduce until numbers drive them out to find a new host.

 The nematodes in the little bag are species that are known to do well in cooler soils.
 They survive over a wide temperature range and reproduce within 10 days.

 Apply in early spring (after air temperatures are about 9-10 C) or late summer or fall when temperature is moderate.
 It is best to apply on an overcast day or very early in the morning or in late evening.
 Never release them onto hot dry ground or ground which is flooded.
 As a rule of thumb, “If an earthworm can survive, a nematode will also”.
 Try to time application no more than 3 months before the pest is active in the soil.
 Water soil thoroughly before applying the nematodes or if it is raining, water after applying the nematodes.

 Place contents of the bag into a container of room temperature water and agitate to rinse out the pouch thoroughly.
 If only tap water is available, let it sit in a bucket for several hours or overnight so the chlorine will disperse.
 Slosh the bag about several times, dispersing the nematodes into the water.
 You now have a concentrate.
 You will further dilute the concentrate before applying it to soil.
 You must apply the nematodes within 2 hours of making up the concentrate.